Mahad-K/NOT_Sonic/README.md

 Download it from the official Microsoft page:
 [https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist)

-## Run "SONIC.exe"
+## Run "!SONIC.exe"
-Enjoy the game, and show us some love on linkedin (corporate insta clout) 🎮🔥
+Enjoy the game, and show us some love on LinkedIn (corporate insta clout) 🎮🔥

-## HINT
+#### HINT: -
 Type OOPS for a special surprise !

 ## DISCLAIMER
-This game is a fan-made coding project created purely for educational purposes to practice object-oriented programming (OOP) concepts.
+This game is a fan-made coding project created purely for educational purposes to practice object-oriented programming (OOP) concepts.\
 We do not claim ownership of any official Sonic characters, sprites, or music.
-All rights belong to SEGA and the original content creators.
+All rights belong to SEGA and the original content creators.\
 No monetary profit is being made—just two devs learning to cook 🙏🥀

 ## LICENCE (GPT said we should add one)
 📜 License
-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.\
 TLDR: You can learn from it or remix it, just give credit and don’t make money off it 🙏